American Express Blue Business Cash Card Review

 Why trust us?
 Investor.com has no financial relationship with any of the credit card providers whose products we analyze and review.
 Our opinions are based solely on data and our own extensive independent research — that means unbiased guidance for consumers.
 Rewards cards in our cashback credit card calculator are listed in descending order according to how much money they pay out annually based on the inputs.

 Amex is the classic car of business credit cards.
-This newer addition to the fleet, with its straightforward 2% cashback setup and $0 annual fee, is a reliable starter card for small business owners who need some cash flow flexibility.
+This is a newer addition to the fleet, with a straightforward 2% cashback setup (with rewards automatically credited to the cardholder's statement), and a $0 annual fee.
+Other terms make it a reliable starter card for small business owners who need some cash flow flexibility.

 The American Express Blue Business Cash card is essentially the base model of Amex’s fleet of biz credit cards.
 It has a simple 2% cashback rewards setup (on up to $50,000 of spending annually) and pays a 1% rewards rate after you hit the ceiling.
 The card comes with some of the standard extras designed to help keep your business humming smoothly, like access to accounting features, budgeting reports, employee cards, etc. For businesses that need some spending wiggle room, the American Express Blue Business Cash card is much more forgiving than your average credit card if you exceed your credit limit.

 The basics: Earn 2% cash back on all eligible purchases on up to $50,000 per calendar year, then 1%.
 Offers 0% introductory APR on purchases for 12 months from the date of account opening, with a variable APR after that.
-Welcome bonus: Earn a $250 statement credit after you spend $3,000 in purchases on your card in the first three months.
+The welcome bonus terms vary.
+One current offer is a $250 statement credit after spending $3,000 in purchases in your first three months.

 American Express Blue Business Cash